 Declaration by chairperson: A declaration by the chairperson of a meeting that a resolution is carried by the requisite majority is conclusive evidence of that fact unless a poll is demanded in accordance with clause 22.1.

-Chairperson's casting vote: The chairperson of a meeting of Shareholders is not entitled to a casting vote.
+Chairperson not allowed casting vote: The chairperson of a meeting of Shareholders is not entitled to a casting vote.

 Joint Shareholders: Where two or more persons are registered as joint Shareholders, the vote of the person named first in the Share Register and voting on a matter must be accepted to the exclusion of the votes of the other joint holders.